xrdocs/telemetry/_tutorials/2016-07-25-configuring-model-driven-telemetry-mdt-with-yang.md

 You can spend a lot of time understanding the intricacies of YANG and all the details, but all we really need to know for now is that the model has three major sections:

 - The **destination-group** tells the router where to send telemetry data and how.
+Only needed for dial-out configuration.
 - The **sensor-group** identifies a list of YANG models that the router should stream.
 - The **subscription** ties together the destination-group and the sensor-group.